egaraganis/ororatech-thermal-anomaly-detector/analysis/thermal-anomalies-detection.md

 Details about the 25-percent threshold will be further elaborated [here](./25-percent-threshold.md).

-## Georgraphical interpretation and correlation
+## Geographical interpretation and correlation